luizgrp/SectionedRecyclerViewAdapter/CONTRIBUTING.md

 Support questions
 ----------------

-Please, don't use the issue tracker for support questions, use [Stack Overflow](https://stackoverflow.com/search?q=sectionedrecyclerviewadapter) instead.
-Search with [Google](https://www.google.com/search?q=site%3Astackoverflow.com+sectionedrecyclerviewadapter) first using: ``site:stackoverflow.com sectionedrecyclerviewadapter {search term, exception message, etc.}``
+Use the issue tracker for support questions as last resource.
+Please use [Stack Overflow](https://stackoverflow.com/questions/tagged/sectionedrecyclerviewadapter) as first option.

 Reporting issues
 ----------------